 The Insurance Services Office (ISO) Public Protection Classification Program currently rates the Fire Department as a 2 on a scale of 1 to 10, with 1 being the highest possible protection rating and 10 being the lowest.
-The ISO rating measures individual fire protection agencies against a Fire

-Suppression Rating Schedule, which includes such criteria as facilities and support for handling and dispatching fire alarms, first-alarm response and initial attack, and adequacy of local water supply for fire-suppression purposes.
-The recent construction and staffing of Fire Station No. 4 and Fire Station No. 5 will have a positive impact on the City's ISO rating.
+The ISO rating measures individual fire protection agencies against a Fire Suppression Rating Schedule, which includes such criteria as facilities and support for handling and dispatching fire alarms, first-alarm response and initial attack, and adequacy of local water supply for fire-suppression purposes.
 The ISO ratings are used to establish fire insurance premiums.
-The City plans to apply for ISO re-classification when Fire Station No. 5 is complete.
-In addition, upon completion the Fire Department will apply for Accreditation through the Commission of Fire Accreditation International (CFAI).
+The City's current ISO rating is 2.